Posted by Debbie on January 10, 2014

 Wool felt, on the other hand, is a non-woven fabric made from the unspun wool mentioned above.
 It comes in flat sheets which can be easily cut leaving crisp edges which don't unravel or require hemming and is well-loved for all sorts of natural and creative inspirations, especially children's crafts and sewing.

-You can combine the two in this clever project from Martha Stewart in which felting wool is applied and adhered to wool felt to make Needle Felted Woodland Ornaments.
+You can combine the two in this clever project from Martha Stewart in which felting wool is applied and adhered to wool felt to make the white furry parts on the mushrooms and reindeer.
 It uses our 3mm Wool Felt, a needle felting needle and wool roving fiber.
+Needle Felted Woodland Ornaments.